 Practice & Background

-Ms. Lent’s clients include public- and private-sector entities in the transportation sector, as well as companies involved in infrastructure projects regulated by the federal government.
+Ms. Lent’s clients include public- and private-sector entities in the transportation and broader infrastructure structures, as well as companies involved in infrastructure projects regulated by the federal government.
 She represents clients before the Department of Transportation (DOT), Federal Aviation Administration (FAA), Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers and advocates for clients’ interests before the U.S. Congress.
 Ms. Lent advocates for clients on transportation and environmental legislation through development of advocacy strategies, drafting and review of legislation, and consultation with members of Congress, congressional staff and executive branch officials.
 She also advises clients with regard to federal procurement laws and regulations and project delivery methods.

 Before joining Akin Gump, Ms. Lent served as counsel to the Subcommittee on Surface Transportation and as counsel for investigations and oversight to the House Committee on Transportation and Infrastructure, where she was involved in all aspects of the enactment of the Transportation Equity Act for the 21st Century.
 Prior to joining the government, Ms. Lent was an attorney in private practice focused on government contracts law.